-It is by now common knowledge that one of the best ways to become visible on the Internet is to have content worth reading on your website.
+By now, it is common knowledge that one of the best ways to become visible on the Internet is to have content worth reading on your website.

 Writing blog articles is one way to do this.
 We’ve previously written on how to write articles people actually want to read.

-Having written by now a lot of articles, in multiple languages, across a multitude of fields, we’ve learned a thing or two about what works and what doesn’t.
+Having written many articles in multiple languages across a multitude of fields, we’ve learned a thing or two about what works and what doesn’t.

 A great thing about making valuable content is that unlike most marketing efforts, this one is additive – meaning that it is more effective over time.
 As the graph below shows (and we have experienced), the majority of traffic does not come from new, but old blog posts.
 Each new blog post is an asset.

 The flip-side of this insight, of course, is that the value takes some time crystallize.
-So before embarking on it, you may want to evaluate whether you are willing to commit to the strategy for a sufficient period of time, for example, 6 months.
+So before embarking on a blogging journey, you may want to evaluate whether you are willing to commit to the strategy for a sufficient period of time, like 6 months to a year.